VAC-3SDrug Class: Therapeutic Vaccines Registry Number: 1502828-53-6 (CAS) Organization: InnaVirVax Phase of Development: IIa

 Study Name: IVVAC-3S/P1; NCT01549119

-- Participants were HIV-infected adults who were receiving ART when they started the study.
+- Participants were adults with HIV who were receiving ART when they started the study.
 They had been on ART for at least 1 year before the study.

 - Participants had levels of less than 50 copies/mL when they started the study and in the prior year.
 (Viral load is the amount of HIV in a blood sample.)